 How Much Potassium Should You Eat Per Day?

 Did you know that a potassium deficiency is very common?
-If you've been diagnosed with a potassium deficiency, you're probably looking to increase how much you're consuming a day.
+If you've been diagnosed with a potassium deficiency, you're probably looking to increase how much you're consuming each day.

-The recommended daily intake (RDI) of potassium for most healthy adults is between 3,500 to 4,700 mg per day.
+The recommended daily intake (RDI) of potassium for most healthy adults is between 3,500 and 4,700 mg per day.
 Your RDI of potassium may vary depending on your age, health, and other factors.

 Where Did Watermelon Originate?